finos/legend/docs/installation/maven-install.md

 sidebar_label: Maven Install Guide
 ---

-The Legend platform has several components.
-The minimum required to run Legend are `Engine`, `SDLC`, and `Studio`.
-These components include:
+The Legend platform has five components.
+The minimum required to run Legend are Engine, SDLC, and Studio.
+The five components are:

 - **Engine**: Provides a Pure parser and compiler that executes plans when provided with a Pure function, a mapping, and a runtime.
 It's also an access point for model transformers written using the Legend language.
 - **SDLC**: Provides a rich REST API letting users manage metadata.
 Most SDLCs are file and text-centric, but the Legend SDLC is model-centric, meaning users interact with model entities rather than with files and folders.
 The Legend SDLC enables: